oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 NetLogo is a multi-agent programmable modeling environment.
-It is used by tens of thousands of students, teachers and researchers worldwide.
-It also powers HubNet participatory simulations.
-It is authored by Uri Wilensky and developed at the CCL.
+Itis used by tens of thousands of students, teachers and researchers worldwide.It also powers HubNet participatory simulations.
+It is authored by Uri Wilenskyand developed at the CCL.

-**URL**
+**More Information**

 http://ccl.northwestern.edu/netlogo/